Ultra Advising Year One Impact Statement

 LOOKING AHEAD

-Together, we will get through this if we stay focused, plan for myriad scenarios, and, mostly importantly, stay in solidarity.
+Together, we will get through this if we stay focused, plan for myriad scenarios, and, most importantly, stay in solidarity.
 Be ready to support each other.
 We’ll be with you all the way.

 Stay in touch!
 And a few resources for surviving and thriving in profoundly uncertain times: